Dates to Remember

 - Cast your First-Year Writing Seminar (FWS) ballot.

-Beginning July 1, view FWS options.
-Cast your FWS ballot, ranking your top 5 preferences between 9:00 am July 6 and 11:59 pm on July 17.
+Beginning November 6, view FWS options.
+Cast your FWS ballot, ranking your top 5 preferences between November 8-12.
 There are a wide variety of seminar subjects and meeting times, so you can choose seminars that fit your existing schedule.
 Do not choose seminars that conflict with your existing schedule.

-Passing the Swim Test is a requirement for graduation.
-If you can swim, sign up beginning July 6; you will complete the test during Orientation.
+Passing the Swim Test and taking two semesters of PE are university requirements for graduation.
+If you can swim, plan to take the swim test in April and enroll in any PE course you like.
 If you cannot swim or do not feel confident about your swimming skills, enroll in Beginning Swimming (PE 1100) during your appointment window.

 In addition to verifying your schedule, you must make sure you have no holds preventing your university registration.

 The Add/Drop period is your opportunity to make changes to your schedule.
 There are restrictions on how long you have to add and drop various courses.
-However, the add period for most courses is 15 calendar days (second Tuesday after classes begin) from the beginning of classes and drop is 57 days (mid-October) from the beginning of classes.
+However, the add period for most courses is 15 calendar days (second Wednesday after classes begin) from the beginning of classes and drop is 57 days (mid-March) from the beginning of classes.